UBC-Thunderbots/Software/docs/software-architecture-and-design.md

 More information about defining custom widgets in [QtCreator](https://doc.qt.io/qtcreator/creator-using-qt-designer.html) can be found [here](https://doc.qt.io/qt-5/designer-using-custom-widgets.html).

+## Qt Best Practices
+Although this will focus on Qt-specific examples, these principles generally apply to all GUI design and implementation.
+They are really just Software Engineering principles apples to GUIs.

+### Build A Hierarchy
+Qt is designed to handle hierarchy.
+It has [an extensive and robust system for maintaining Object Trees and parent/child relationships between components](https://doc.qt.io/qt-5/objecttrees.html).
+Much like regular code, GUIs should be created in a logical hierarchy to make organization and re-use easier.

+Do **not** lay out all your widgets in a single layer like this:
+IMAGE HERE

+Make sure to use layouts, and group widgets in a logical way.
+For example, several widgets that work together to collect a user's mailing address should be grouped.
+This group may then be part of a larger group of widgets in a popup dialog asking for billing information.

+Here is a good example of laying out widgets in a hierarchy:
+IMAGE HERE

+The main point to remember is to use [layouts](https://doc.qt.io/qt-5/layout.html) to group and manage widgets, and to create these groups in a logical way that can be built into a hierarchy.
+This will make it significanlty easier to replace parts of the GUI later, or move components around.

+### Create Reusable Widgets
+Much like how we create functions in order to reuse code, [widgets](https://doc.qt.io/qt-5/qtwidgets-index.html) should be created so that they are reusable.

+For example, if you create a few widgets that work together to gather user input with a slider and display the current value next to it, you should combine all of this into its own `SliderWithValue` widget.
+This will make it very easy to make several copies of this widget, or use it somewhere else in a completely different application.

+IMAGE HERE

+Creating widgets that are slightly more generic and reusable are very useful and allow code and graphical modules to be shared and reused between multiple applications.

 # Simulated Integration Tests
 When it comes to gameplay logic, it is very difficult if not impossible to unit test anything higher-level than a [Tactic](#tactics) (and even those can be a bit of a challenge).
 Therefore if we want to test [Plays](#plays) we need a higher-level integration test that can account for all the independent events, sequences of actions, and timings that are not possible to adequately cover in a unit test.
 For example, testing that a passing play works is effectively impossible to unit test because the logic needed to coordinate a passer and receiver relies on more time-based information like the movement of the ball and robots.
 We can only validate that decisions at a single point in time are correct, not that the overall objective is achieved successfully.